IBM/magkit-test/magkit-test-servlet/README.md

 assertThat(request.getSession().getServletContext().getContextPath(), is("path"));
 ```

-For more examples and details please consult the test cases.
+For more examples and details please consult the test classes.

 ## License